 As you can see, there are many pitfalls you can fall into when creating your patent application.
 The best course of action is to work with a legal team that has the skills to create your error-free application.

-Contact us today and let us help you get your patent application approved on the first submission.
+Contact us today and let us help you get your notice of allowance.